 SaaS Cost of Revenue vs. Cost of Goods Sold

-Cost of revenue includes the COGS plus distribution and marketing costs.
-To take this distinction a step further, your cost of revenue includes all the costs the company incurs to obtain a sale (which includes any fixed costs or variable costs) and the cost of goods sold.
+The difference between cost of revenue and COGS is that cost of revenue is COGS plus distribution and marketing costs.
+To take this distinction a step further, your cost of revenue includes all the costs the company incurs to obtain a sale (which includes any fixed costs or variable costs) plus the cost of goods sold.

 How to Calculate SaaS COGS